faith-umali/Luzoy-Beach-Resort-Booking-Website/README.md

 ## Disclaimer

-This project was developed for educational purposes as part of a BSCS Web Development course requirement.
+This project was developed for educational purposes as part of BSCS journey.
+This was created before we are going to defend our thesis .

 ## Preview